hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

   ]).wrapHTML(productsLayout.row)
 ```

-> In general, there are numerous widgets such as `shouldComponentUpdate` that expose the React lifecycle.
+> In general, there are numerous widgets (and those that are not can be easily built) such as `shouldComponentUpdate` that expose the React lifecycle.
 Make use of these widgets to achieve a more fine\-grained control over when things happen in your application.

 ### Streaming/batched rendering